 - Keep all runoff away from your system.
 Water from surfaces such as roofs, driveways, or patios should be diverted away from the septic tank and drainfield area.
 Soil over your system should be slightly mounded to help surface water runoff.

 - Protect your system from damage.
 Keep traffic, such as vehicles, heavy equipment, or livestock off your drainfield or replacement area.
 The pressure can compact the soil or damage pipes.
 Before you plant a garden, construct a building, or install a pool, check on the location of your system and replacement area.

 - Landscape your system properly.
 Don’t place impermeable materials over your drainfield or replacement area.
-Materials, such as concrete or plastic, reduce evaporation and the supply of oxygen to the soil for proper effluent treatment.
-They also can hinder getting to the system for pumping, inspection, or repair.
+Materials such as concrete or plastic reduce evaporation and the supply of oxygen to the soil for proper effluent treatment.
+They also can hinder access to the system for pumping, inspection, or repair.
 Grass is the best cover for your system.